 Whether or not a hedgehog has visited a (hedgehog friendly) garden, can be seen by looking for his calling cards.
 The droppings of a healthy hedgehog consist of little dark brown/black sausages about 3 – 6 cm long.

-To protect the food from birds and rain, put it out in each evening under a small box with at least two 10 x 10 cm entrance holes cut in the sides.
-The feeding station must always be kept clean to avoid the danger of cross infection.
-The feeding dish must be thoroughly washed every day, it is advisable to put it on some newspaper which should be changed daily.
+To protect the food from other animals and the weather, place it in the evening, for example, in a small box provided with at least two 10 x 10 cm small entrance holes.
+The feeding place must always be kept clean to prevent the hedgehogs from infecting each other.
+The feeding dishes should be cleaned thoroughly every day, preferably placed on newspaper, which should be changed every day.

 Natural garden design is the best way to help hedgehogs.
 You can also offer artificial nest boxes as sites for day nests and hibernation.